big-sean-gmc-hummer-ev

 Exclusive: Big Sean – Good Times to Good Music

-There are two things that determine a person’s success, talent and opportunity.
-Big Sean knows their value first hand.
+There are two things that determine a person’s success, talent, and opportunity.
+Big Sean knows their value firsthand.
 After years of perfecting his craft, when the opportunity to make his dreams come true had arisen, he was well-prepared.
 Taking time from his hectic schedule, the Good Music artist shared his childhood, inspirations, and arguably the most important day of his life.

-We listened to all of your mixtapes and we are definitely impressed.
+We listened to all of your mixtapes, and we are definitely impressed.

 That’s the best.
 All I really ever ask is that people listen.
 That means the world.